Darkwebnew/EXNO-6-DS/README.md

-# EX:6 DATA VISUALIZATION USING SEABORN LIBRARY
+# EX-6 Data visualization using Seaborn

 ## Aim:
   To Perform Data Visualization using seaborn python library for the given datas.